Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 Wild whale shark in open ocean, Puerto Princesa Palawan

-Ethical whale shark tourism in the Philippines is not a slogan.
-It is a set of specific practices — and here is every one of ours.
+Responsible whale shark tourism is not a slogan.
+It is a set of practical choices repeated every time the boat leaves.

-• Maximum 12 guests — less noise, less crowding around each shark
+• Maximum 10 guests — fewer swimmers, less noise, and less crowding around each shark

 • Zero feeding, zero bait, zero chum — ever, on any tour